A Guide To Construction Loans

-William Shakespeare never did have to consider such things as home construction loans but in today market many people are choosing to build, instead of buy, their dream home.
+William Shakespeare never did have to consider such things as home construction loans but in today's market, many people are choosing to build, instead of buy, their dream home.
 If you are like most Americans, you may not have the cash on hand to pay for the project.
 This is where home construction loans can help.
-Read below to learn what a home construction loan is, the different types available, expenses they can cover, and how a home construction loan through SunMark may be a great option for you.
+Read below to learn what a home construction loan is, the different types available, the expenses they can cover, and how a home construction loan through SunMark may be a great option for you.

 What is a Construction Loan?

 A home construction loan is generally a short-term loan that provides the funds required to build a residential property.
 These loans are for short-term durations, during which time the property must be built.
 The loan is paid out through draws that follow the construction stages.
-During the building stage, many construction loans only require minimum payments be paid.
-Once building is complete home loans are either converted to long term mortgages or paid in full, depending on the type of construction loan you use.
+During the building stage, many construction loans only require minimum payments to be paid.
+Once the building is complete home loans are either converted to long-term mortgages or paid in full, depending on the type of construction loan you use.